jdersch/PERQemu/PERQemu/Readme.txt

       as PERQ-2 support is introduced.

   Floppy disk:
-    - Rewritten to work with the new Z80 and floppy disk controller (FDC);
+    - Rewritten to work with the new Z80 and floppy disk controller;
     - Supports dynamic loading and unloading of all media types (single- and double-sided diskettes, in single- and double-density);
     - Operation is reliable for booting and data transfer, though testing and